+Recovery from this type of surgery can be lengthy.
 You will be able to weight bear soon after your operation, but you will be very limited in walking for the first 2 weeks or so.
 The following is a guideline of the expected recovery period:

-- Bandage/rest/elevation 2 weeks (Review in GP nurse clinic)

-- Special shoe 2-4 weeks

-- 6 weeks (Review in OPD clinic)

-- Return to work 3-4 weeks

-- Return to driving 4 weeks

-- Return to activities 3 months

-- Pain/swelling resolved and back to normal 6 months
+Bandage/rest/elevation - 2 weeks (Review in OPD clinic or GP nurse clinic) Special shoe - 6 weeks (Review in OPD clinic with x-rays) Return to work - 6 weeks Return to driving - 6 weeks Return to activities - 3 months Pain/swelling resolved and back to normal - 12 months

-It is important for you to know that big toe joint cheilectomy surgery is not definitive and you may eventually require surgery to have the joint fused.
+It is important for you to know that big toe joint fusion surgery may impact on some of your activities.
 Footwear limitations will continue despite surgery and you will not be able to wear high heels after surgery.